 - Have you exhibited any signs of illness such as fever or respiratory symptoms?

-- Have you recently traveled to China, Iran, Europe, United Kingdom, Ireland or South Korea or been on a cruise?
-(Locations currently given a Level 3 Travel Health Notice for COVID-19)
+- Have you recently traveled?
+CDC Coronavirus Travel Notices (Locations currently given a Level 3 Travel Health Notice for COVID-19).

 - Have you had any loss of taste or smell?